konturio/geocint-runner/DOCUMENTATION.md

 In general case ~/geocint folder includes the next files and folders :
 - [start_geocint.sh](start_geocint.sh) - script, that runs the pipeline: checking required packages, cleaning targets and posting info messages
-- [runner_install.sh](runner_install.sh) - script, that runs installation of required packages of the geocint-runner part
+- [runner-install.sh](runner-install.sh) - script, that runs installation of required packages of the geocint-runner part
 - [config.inc.sh.sample](config.inc.sh.sample) - a sample config file
 - [runner_make](runner_make) - map dependencies between data generation stages
 - [osm_make](runner_make) - makefile with a set of targets
 - [your_make.sample](your_make.sample) - sample makefile that shows how to integrate geocint-runner, geocint-openstreetmap and your own chains of targets
-- [functions/](functions) - service SQL functions, used in more than one other file
+- functions/ - service SQL functions, used in more than one other file
-- [procedures/](procedures) - service SQL procedures, used in more than one other file
+- procedures/ - service SQL procedures, used in more than one other file
 - [scripts/](scripts) - scripts that perform data transformation
-- [tables/](tables) - SQL-code, which generates a table
+- tables/ - SQL-code, which generates tables
-- [static_data](static_data) - static file-based data stored in the geocint repository All these folders and files are removed and recreated each time the geocint pipeline starts.
+- static_data/ - static file-based data stored in the geocint repository All these folders and files are removed and recreated each time the geocint pipeline starts.

 After running the pipeline, Makefile will create additional folders and files.
 These folders are used to store input (in folder), intermediate (mid folder), and output (out folder) data files:
-- [data/](data) - file-based input, middle, output data.
+- data/ - file-based input, middle, output data.
 	- data/in - all input data, downloaded elsewhere
 	- data/in/raster - all downloaded GeoTIFFs
 	- data/mid - all intermediate data (retiles, unpacks, reprojections, etc.) which can be removed after each launch
 	- data/out - all generated final data (tiles, dumps, unloading for the clients, etc.)
-- [db/](db) - files - Makefile mark about executing "db/..." targets
+- db/- files - Makefile mark about executing "db/..." targets
-- [deploy/](deploy) - files - Makefile mark about executing "deploy/..." targets
+- deploy/ - files - Makefile mark about executing "deploy/..." targets
-- [logs/](logs) - files - files with targets execution logs
+- logs/ - files - files with targets execution logs
-- [report/](report) - folder to store HTML reports.
+- report/ - folder to store HTML reports.

 These folders are not deleted or re-created each time the geocint pipeline runs to avoid rebuilding targets that should not be rebuilt every time (if you want to rebuild some targets chain each time please see How geocint pipeline works in this doc).
 You shouldn’t store all your input datasets in data/in/ folder.
 To make your data storage more organized, you can create additional folders for separate data sources (for example data/in/source_name).
 This rule also applies to other catalogs.